chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

 is explicitly forbidden.
 Moreover, it breaks the composition of functions, `Void` cannot appear in a function parameter.

-In a functional-style of programming, one prefers a [unit type](https://en.wikipedia.org/wiki/Unit_type) over a [void type](https://en.wikipedia.org/wiki/Void_type).
+In the functional-style of programming, one prefers a [unit type](https://en.wikipedia.org/wiki/Unit_type) over a [void type](https://en.wikipedia.org/wiki/Void_type).
 All functions can then be treated equal, there is no longer a need to define custom delegates for